 Reputation management: the effect of a controversial campaign

 What happens when a brand launches a controversial campaign that causes commotion?
 Sports brand Nike was under fire because of their ‘Dream Crazy’ campaign.
 For the thirtieth anniversary of “Just Do It”, an ad aired in which controversial NFL player Colin Kaepernick played the leading role.
 The result: a dip of 3% on the stock market, followed by an increase of 31% in online purchases and a share on the stock exchange that reached a record high.
 Despite the American nature of the campaign, a worldwide discussion followed, with Twitter acting as the main platform.
-Together with our analysts, we analyzed data from the OBI Brand Monitor to measure the effect of the much discussed campaign.
+Together with our analysts, we analyzed data from the Media Monitor to measure the effect of the much discussed campaign.

 It almost looks like a movie scenario.
 An American Footbal player from the NFL, who stands up against the oppression of black people by remaining crouched down while the national anthem plays.
 President Trump called him a traitor.
 The player, who led his team to the Super Bowl, is clubless and still one of the world’s biggest sports brands chooses this player as the face of a big campaign.
 “Believe in something.
 Even if it means sacrificing everything” is the slogan of the brand’s latest campaign, with which Nike has been able to win the news in recent weeks.